 RESOLVED: That the Town Council through Officers renegotiate the agreement with the National Trust for Newbury Town Council to manage the grounds & trees associated with the Falklands memorial, with financial assistance from the National Trust for forward tree works.

-The Community Services Manages biannual meeting with the Friends of Newtown Road Cemetery, as detailed within Appendix 3.8 of the agenda was noted.
+The Community Services Managers biannual meeting with the Friends of Newtown Road Cemetery, as detailed within Appendix 3.8 of the agenda was noted.

 FORWARD WORKING PROGRAMME FOR COMMUNIUTY SERVICES COMMITTEE 2019/20 (appendix 4 of the Agenda)

-The contents of the Forward Work Programme for the Municipal Year 2020-2021 were note.
+The contents of the Forward Work Programme for the Municipal Year 2020-2021 were noted.

 Members were invited to raise any additional items for consideration for the future programmes.